 - Tethered data links to off-board computers are not permitted, since wire tension could alter the direction of the robot’s motion.

-- No human-operated remote controls will be permitted except to start and/or stop the robot.
-Stopping the robot via this method is only intended for an emergency stop situation.
+- No human-operated (wireless) remote controls will be permitted except to start and/or stop the robot.

 The maximum length, width, height, and weight of a robot are not specified in this contest.
 The only requirement is that the robot must remain completely on the course during the event.
 It is the designers’ responsibility to design the robot to accomplish this task.